Computational-Plant-Science/plantit/docs/md/developer_docs/defining_workflows.md

 commands: echo "I am Groot!"  # the commands to run inside your container(s)
 ```

-Note that no resource requirements are specified.
-PlantIT supports 3 deployment targets:

- - **Sandbox**: a light-weight container environment, good for test runs on very small datasets.
- - **Sapelo2**: the Georgia Advanced Computing Research Center's Sapelo2 cluster.
- - **Stampede2**: the Texas Advanced Computing Center's Stampede2 cluster.

-In the **Sandbox** your code will run in a very resource-constrained environment.
-Please keep your runs small (<1GB memory and disk space), and be aware that they will fail if the environment cannot service them.
+### Deployment target resources

-To deploy your **Workflow** on one of the clusters, add a `resources` section to your `plantit.yaml` file.
-For example, to request 1 processor on 1 node and 1GB of memory for 1 hour:
+To make sure your **Workflow** can take full advantage of the resources made available by cluster or supercomputer schedulers, add a `resources` section to your `plantit.yaml` file.
+For example, to indicate that an instance of your workflow should request 1 process and 1 core on 1 node with 1GB of memory for 1 hour:

 ```yaml
 resources: